digital-biosystems/dbs-components/docs/webllmchat/index.md

 </dbs-webllmchat>
 ```

-User then should select LLM model and click Download.
-After several seconds or minutes the LLM model is downloaded into browser's cache and instantiated.
-Progress bar is visible.
-To send a message type it and click 'Send' button.
+User then should
+  1. select LLM model and click Download.
+  2. After several seconds or minutes the LLM model is downloaded into browser's cache and instantiated.
+Progress bar shows status.
+  3. Type a message and click 'Send' button.

+## Future development

+Currently the generic models are available. `Qwen3-*` models are recommended for their small size and still reasonable quality of responses.
+Custom embedding via custom attribute is planned to be done to enhance LLM capabilities with domain specific focused answers and reasoning.